-1.6.12 Thread safety in the ARM C++ library
+1.7.7 Thread safety in the Arm® C++ library

-[ALPHA] The functions contained within the libc++ library are fully-supported for use in single-threaded environments, and [ALPHA]-supported for use in multi-threaded environments.
-For more information on the [ALPHA]-supported multi-threaded C++ libraries, contact the ARM Support team.
+The functions contained within the libc++ library are fully-supported for use in single-threaded environments, and [ALPHA]-supported for use in multithreaded environments.

 This topic includes descriptions of [ALPHA] features.
 See Support level definitions on page 1-15.